jaxankey/Sankey-Flashcards/README.md

-# Simple Sankey Flashcard Web-App
+# Flashcard Web-App
-Turn any published google sheet into Sankey flashcards and share your creation with an html link.
+Turn any published google sheet into flashcards and share your creation with an html link.

 # Linking the App to a Google Sheet